fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_wantemp_system_virtualwanlink_healthcheck.html.markdown

 # fortimanager_wantemp_system_virtualwanlink_healthcheck
 SD-WAN status checking or health checking.
 Identify a server on the Internet and determine how SD-WAN verifies that the FortiGate can communicate with it.

+~> This resource is a sub resource for variable `health_check` of resource `fortimanager_wantemp_system_virtualwanlink`.
+Conflict and overwrite may occur if use both of them.
+The following variables have sub resource.
+Avoid using them together, otherwise conflicts and overwrites may occur.
+`sla`: `fortimanager_wantemp_system_virtualwanlink_healthcheck_sla`

 ## Argument Reference